antononcube/Raku-ML-Clustering/README-work.md

    - Hence, the returned clusters consist of those labels, not points themselves.

 - [ ] TODO Implement Agglomerate algorithm.

-- [ ] TODO Factor-out the distance functions in a separate package.

 -------